-Great news, you'll soon be able to recycle even more!
+Great news, you can now recycle even more!

-From 30 July you will be able to recycle your plastic pots, tubs and trays, drink and food cartons in your blue lidded bins in addition to the usual plastic bottles and cardboard.
+From 30 July 2018 you can recycle your plastic pots, tubs and trays, drink and food cartons in your blue lidded bins in addition to the usual plastic bottles and cardboard.

 From 30 July 2018 you will be able to recycle more materials at home!

-A new waste and recycling contract will start from 30 July and from this date you will be able to recycle a wider variety of materials including food and drink cartons, as well as plastic pots, tubs and trays.
+A new waste and recycling contract started from 30 July and from this date you can recycle a wider variety of materials including food and drink cartons, as well as plastic pots, tubs and trays.

 You will be able to recycle the following items in your blue-lidded bin: